dustinchinn/Team-Silver/README.md

 ## Our Solution

-SoundX aims to create an app that addresses urban noise pollution by measuring and analyzing sound levels, offering users real-time insights and tailored recommendations for noise reduction.
-We tackle challenges related to user privacy, data security, and the accuracy of noise detection.
-We deliver a reliable and user-friendly solution by implementing strong ethical safeguards and by encouraging effective team collaboration.
-The app helps mitigate the adverse effects of noise pollution, thereby enhancing urban living conditions and promoting public health.
+SoundX is a conceptual application that addresses urban noise pollution by measuring and analyzing sound levels, offering users real-time insights and tailored recommendations for noise reduction.
+Currently, there are two main features of the app.
+The first being a noise recording function that records noise around the user, analyzes the noise, enters the noise data into a centralized database, gives the user recommondations based on the noise data, as well as giving the option to report the noise data to people that can make a positive difference such as data analysts and city planners.
+The second function of the app is a chatbot that is integrated with the noise data recorder function by automatically giving the user suggestions based on the noise data report.
+It can also answer any questions related to noise and provide helpful resources.
+Some issues we've taken into consideration include ethical concerns with privacy, data security, intellectual property, as well as accuracy and reliability.
+Here are some actions we took to mitigate these issues:

+To mitigate privacy risks associated with location data, we use anonymization techniques such as data aggregation and pseudonymization, ensuring that individual users cannot be identified.
+Additionally, implementing robust encryption methods can protect data during transmission and storage, making it inaccessible to unauthorized parties.

+Data security can be enhanced by employing multi-factor authentication, regular security audits, and implementing firewalls and intrusion detection systems.
+These measures help prevent unauthorized access and breaches.
+Regularly updating software and systems to address vulnerabilities is also crucial.

+To address intellectual property concerns, we provide comprehensive training for data analysts on copyright laws and guidelines for handling copyrighted content.
+Additionally, implementing automated systems to flag potential copyright violations can help prevent unauthorized recordings.

+Ensuring the accuracy and reliability of user-reported data can be achieved by providing detailed and clear instructions on data collection methods.
+Regular training sessions and quality control checks can further ensure that data is recorded correctly.
+Implementing automated validation systems can also help verify the accuracy of the collected data, reducing the likelihood of errors.

 ## See Our Demo Video
 [![Watch the video](https://img.youtube.com/vi/ITcKi5RhCys/maxresdefault.jpg)](https://youtu.be/ITcKi5RhCys)